LamsyA/Enigma/README.md

 - **ScoreUpdated:** Emitted when scores are updated.
 - **CodebreakerSet:** Emitted when the Code Breaker role is set.
 - **CodemakerSet:** Emitted when the Code Maker role is set.

+## Paymaster and Bundler Integration

+Our project utilizes Thirdweb Paymaster for gasless transactions, enhancing user experience by eliminating the need for users to hold Ether for gas fees.
+This integration simplifies the onboarding process and ensures smooth gameplay without the hassle of managing transaction costs.
+Additionally, bundling transactions optimizes performance by reducing the number of transactions, making the game more efficient and cost-effective.

 ## License